daniel8lopes/omnia3/docs/pages/omnia3/Introduction/omnia3_gdpr.md

 OMNIA logs every single API request and every single login attempt in its log files.

 Access to these documents requires an enquiry to the system's administrator.

 Logs can be accessed under _/var/logs/omnia_.

 ## Production Environment

 It's recomended the configuration of Secure Sockets Layer (SSL) and Hyper Text Transfer Protocol Secure (HTTPS) at the moment of instalation of OMNIA's production environment.
-It's also recommended to use [SSL Mode](https://www.npgsql.org/doc/connection-string-parameters.html) in PostgreSQL Database connection string.
+Also recommended is the use of [SSL Mode](https://www.npgsql.org/doc/connection-string-parameters.html) in PostgreSQL Database connection string.